 - Midterm Monitor, Alliance for Securing Democracy at the German Marshall Fund of the United States and the Brennan Center for Justice

 Avoiding election misinformation:

 - Election misinformation, Brennan Center for Justice

-- Check out NLP’s collection of nine Flip Topics on voting and elections for you and your students.
-Students consider and respond to prompts about how election misinformation is covered in the news, the experience of breaking out of their political “bubble,” how to spot imposter accounts and fake posts, and more.
+- Check out our Voting and Elections collection on Flip for classroom discussion and lesson plan ideas related to election misinformation in the news, breaking out of political “bubbles,” spotting imposter accounts and fake posts, and more.

 Making sense of election data

 Data, in the form of statistics, graphics, numerical comparisons and more, can help us better assess and understand the world around us.
 Data is often the foundation for research studies, news articles, social media posts and the stories people write and tell to make an argument or prove a point.
 It’s essential that we are able to accurately judge the data we encounter, especially before heading to the polls.
 We addressed these questions and more in our 2020 election series “Making sense of data,” presented by our partner SAS, a pioneer in the data management and analytics field.